-To ensure that the Program is on track to meet its overall goals and objectives, the monitoring indicators are measured against established baselines and targets, derived from ex-ante economic rate of return analysis, other types of analysis, and project planning documents.
-The targets reflect the underlying assumptions made in program design about what each activity would likely achieve.
-Baselines and target levels for each indicator are defined in the Table of Indicator Baselines and Targets (Annex II).
+To ensure that the Program is on track to meet its overall goals and objectives, during the Compact, the monitoring indicators are measured against established baselines and targets, derived from exante economic rate of return analysis, other types of analysis, and project planning documents.
+Baselines for each indicator are defined in the Table of Indicator Baselines and Targets (Annex II).
+Targets are not required to be defined for Post Compact M&E Plans and are therefore, not included in Annex II.